peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### OrNot
     public EInteger OrNot​(EInteger second)
-Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>
+Does an OR NOT operation between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

 **Parameters:**